Newborn Nappies - A Guide to changing your first Reusable Nappy

 7. Cleaning baby’s bottom

-Wipe around your baby's genitals and bottom to clean away the poo.
-Always wipe the area from front to back and make sure you clean the groin creases.
+- Wipe around your baby's genitals and bottom to clean away any poo.
+Remember to wipe the area from front to back and make sure you clean the groin creases.

 8. Nappy rash and barrier cream

 Using a nappy liner will help protect against irritation.
-Nappy liners are made from a non-absorbent material to catch poo and keep wetness away from baby’s skin.
-We recommend you use disposable biodegradable liners or reusable washable fleece liners.
+Nappy liners are made from a non-absorbent material to catch the poo and keep wetness away from the baby’s skin.
+We recommend using disposable biodegradable liners or reusable washable fleece liners.

-12. Night Time Nappies
+10. Night Nappies